schools of thought in economics

 New Keynesian Economics school of thought economist's like Gregory Mankiw, David Romer, and Joseph Stiglitz

-However, New Keynesian models have faced criticism for their complexity and reliance on specific assumptions about rational expectations and market imperfections.
+Critique: New Keynesian models are often criticized for their complexity and for relying on rational expectations and specific assumptions about market behavior.

 Behavioral Economics